Distributed Signal Processing via Chebyshev Polynomial Approximation: Introduction

-These and similar tasks have been considered in centralized settings in the relatively young field of signal processing on graphs.
+The tasks mentioned in Section \ref{Se:dist_tasks} as well as other similar tasks have been considered recently in centralized settings in the fields of machine learning and signal processing on graphs \cite{shuman2013emerging}.
 For example, \cite{smola}- \cite{reg_discrete} consider general regularization frameworks on weighted graphs; \cite{zhu_g}- \cite{johnson_zhang} present graph-based semi-supervised learning methods; and \cite{bougleux}- \cite{peyre_nlr} consider regularization and filtering on weighted graphs for image and mesh processing.
 Spectral regularization methods for ill-posed inverse problems (see, e.g., \cite{rosasco} and references therein) are also closely related.

+Also in a centralized setting, \cite{LTS-ARTICLE-2009-053} shows that a truncated Chebyshev polynomial expansion efficiently approximates the application of a spectral graph wavelet transform.
+The truncated Chebyshev polynomial expansion technique is originally introduced in \cite{druskin} in the context of approximately computing the product of a matrix function and a vector.
+In Section \ref{Se:background}, we discuss the connection between the graph multiplier operators we define and more general matrix functions.

-Less work has been devoted to such tasks in distributed settings; reference \cite{wagner} considers denoising via wavelet processing and \cite{barbarossa} presents a denoising algorithm that projects the measured signal onto a low-dimensional subspace spanned by smooth functions.
+In the distributed setting, reference \cite{wagner} considers denoising via wavelet processing and \cite{barbarossa} presents a denoising algorithm that projects the measured signal onto a low-dimensional subspace spanned by smooth functions.
 References \cite{guestrin}- \cite{dlasso} consider different distributed regression problems.
+Reference \cite{thanou_quantized} extends the approach proposed in this paper by examining robustness to quantization noise.
+Segarra et al. \cite{segarra2015distributed,segarra_tsp} approximate general linear transformations by what we define in Section \ref{Se:matrix_functions} as graph multiplier operators.
+Infinite impulse response (IIR) graph spectral filters, which have recently been introduced in \cite{shi2015infinite,loukas2015distributed}, comprise another approach to many distributed graph signal processing tasks.
+These filters, which we discuss in more detail in Section \ref{Se:rational}, can be written as the ratio of two polynomial functions.